-If you are in a hurry, the easiest way to cook a baked potato in the oven is to preheat the oven to 410 degrees, poke some holes in the potato and bake it for an hour.
+The easiest way to cook a baked potato in the oven is to preheat the oven to 410 F, poke some holes in the potato and bake it for an hour.

 The fact is that a potato cooked in the oven will always be better than a potato cooked in a microwave.

-Wash that potato.
+1. Wash that potato.
 The potato skin is so darn tasty, and that is why we need it to be clean.
 Don’t just rinse the potato.
 Scrub the potato under lukewarm running water.

-Dry the potato.
+2. Dry the potato.
 It is my experience that this little known important step makes a big difference.
 Dry the potato with a cotton kitchen towel and then let it air dry for a bit.
 The dryer the potato is when it goes in the oven, the crispier the skin will be.

-Roll the potato in coarse salt.
-The key here is to use far more salt than you think that you should.
+5. Roll the potato in coarse salt.
+The key here is to use far more salt than you think you should.
 Don’t be shy with the salt.
 What I do is tear off a piece of aluminum foil and put the potato on it.
 Then I douse the potato with salt.
 The salt gets all over the foil.
 At that point, I roll that potato in the salt until it is evenly covered.

 Note: We love these pull-up foil sheets.
 I don’t have to worry about cutting my hand when tearing the foil.
 They are awesome.